Matchstic/iOSOpenDev/README.md

 ### Known issues

-When you create a new project, you'll need to adjust the deployment target to `<= 10.3`.
-This is to avoid Xcode complaining that iOS 12 doesn't support 32-bit targets.
+When you create a new project, you'll need to adjust the deployment target to `<= 10.3` if you're targeting `armv7`.
+This is to avoid Xcode complaining that iOS 12 and higher don't support 32-bit targets.

 ### iOS Simulator